 All I can say: I looooove it!

 If you’re on macOS, get this.
-If you’re on Windows, I’m sorry for ya.
-But I think there are a number of alternatives.
+If you’re on Windows, below are a few alternatives.

 André I found an effective system for implementing a Zettelkasten on Windows.
 Someone created a great plugin for the Sublime Text editor.
 It takes a bit of tech setup as you have to install the components individually.
 But the instructions on the GitHub page are well-written.
 The guide’s a bit TMI for starting out, but if you just focus on the set up, creating links, and working with tags, you’ll have everything you need to get started.
 Once set up, it works very smoothly.
 I’m a Zettelkasten convert now 🙂